efrenmartinez/backups-posts/2021/en/01-mi-plan-de-estudio-para-2021.md

 - **Back to basics**
 - **Out of my comfort zone**
 - **Technologies that promise a lot**
-- **Technologies that are not technologies, but I want to learn**
+- **Goals that are not related to technologies but I want to accomplish**

 # Main goal

 My main goal for this year 2021 is to learn English.

-An objective that I did not give importance to before and for which I have lost very good job opportunities 😕.
+An objective that I did not give enough importance before and for which I have lost very good job opportunities 😕.

-For this I will study the Platzi School of English. 👌🏻
+For this I will study in Platzi School of English. 👌🏻

-I will spend more time with my coaches to practice.
+I will spend more time with my coaches in orders to practice.

 [Escuela de Inglés](https://platzi.com/idioma-ingles/)